SolemmaLLC/ClimateStudioDocs/docs/hourlyHeatmap.rst

 Hourly Heatmap
 ================================================
-The Hourly Heatmap tab plots weather data using a gridded falscolor map, which displays a data cell for every hour of the year.
+The Hourly Heatmap tab plots weather data using a gridded falsecolor map, which displays a data cell for every hour of the year.
 Hours of day are plotted along the y-axis, and days of year along the x-axis.

 .. figure:: images/result_panelHeatmap.png
    :width: 900px